hmrc/income-tax-mtd-changelog/README.md

 The following changes are now available in production:

-* Updated Endpoint `Delete Pension Charges`
+* Updated endpoint `Delete Pension Charges`
   * New error `RULE_TAX_YEAR_NOT_SUPPORTED` added
 * Updated API `v2.0` is available
 * Documentation for `Delete Pension Charges` is updated with the missing `message` attribute added to all example error codes

 ### individuals-disclosures-api
 The following changes are now available in production:

-Some error response status codes are corrected from 403 to 400, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#10th-january-2023).
+* Some error response status codes are corrected from 403 to 400 for these endpoints:
+  * `Create and Amend Disclosures`
+  * `Create Marriage Allowance Claim`
+  * `Delete Disclosures`

 ### individuals-expenses-api
 The following changes are now available in production:
-* `RULE_TAX_YEAR_NOT_SUPPORTED` description and message are updated to indicate that there could be a maximum as well as a minimum supported tax year, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#10th-january-2023-1).
+* `RULE_TAX_YEAR_NOT_SUPPORTED` description and message are updated to indicate that there could be a maximum as well as a minimum supported tax year

 * Updated documentation:
   The descriptions of these endpoints are updated: